 The Company's eligible U.S.-based employees may participate in the SEACOR Marine 401(k) Plan, a Company sponsored defined contribution plan ("SEACOR Marine 401(k) Plan").
-From January 1, 2022 until June 30, 2022, the Company matched employee contributions to the SEACOR Marine 401(k) Plan in the amount of 100% of the first 1.0% of an employee's salary that the employee contributed to the SEACOR Marine 401(k) Plan, and 50% of the next 4% of the employee's salary that the employee contributed to the SEACOR Marine 401(k) Plan in the amount of 100% of the first 2.0% of an employee's salary that the employee contributed to the SEACOR Marine 401(k) Plan, and 50% of the next 4% of the employee's salary that the employee contributed to the SEACOR Marine 401(k) Plan, for a total match of 4% of such employee's salary.
+For 2023, the Company matched employee contributions to the SEACOR Marine 401(k) Plan in the amount of 100% of the first 2.0% of an employee's eligible compensation that the employee contributed to the SEACOR Marine 401(k) Plan, and 50% of the next 4% of the employee's eligible compensation that the employee contributed to the SEACOR Marine 401(k) Plan, for a total match of 4% of such employee's eligible compensation, subject to applicable limitations.